lantins/dns-zone/README.md

 ## Would be nice

-    [ ] Handle parsing a zone file that uses more then one $ORIGIN statement.
+    [ ] Handle parsing a zone file that uses more then one $ORIGIN directive.
     [ ] Validation, error checking...
         [ ] Only one SOA per zone.
         [ ] CNAMEs can't use a label of `@`.

     [ ] Ability to 'include' defaults/records into a zone.
-        This may or may not want to mean supporting the `$INCLUDE` statement.
+        This may or may not want to mean supporting the `$INCLUDE` directive.

 ## At some point; low priority